theawesomecoder61/Steam-Menubar/README.md

 # Steam Menubar
-Steam on Mac OS X has its own taskbar (menubar) icon, just like Windows!
+An unofficial taskbar (menubar) menu for Steam on Mac OS X, just like Windows!

 ## Why do the Windows gamers get all the fun?
 Valve probably never considered about giving the Mac version of Steam a taskbar (or menubar) icon like what they did for the Windows version.
 This also could be because Windows is a much more popular platform.